 Digital Photography Tips, Tutorials and Resources

 The recent outbreak of the coronavirus has had a massive, global impact.
-For freelance and self-employed photographers whose businesses rely heavily on social engagements like weddings, the outbreak has caused drastic economic effects.
+For freelance and self-employed photographers whose businesses rely heavily on social engagements like weddings, the COVID outbreak has caused drastic economic effects.

 While only time and government intervention will return things to normal, photographers have to earn a living in the meantime.
 Luckily, there are still a number of opportunities for both personal growth and professional development you can pursue during this period.